Bill, a lifelong resident of Wilmington, is a graduate of

 began working full-time in 2010.
 He represents the third generation at Doherty

 Funeral Homes, following in his father’s and grandfather’s footsteps.
-He is a member of the Sigma Alpha Epsilon Fraternity and the
+He is a member of the Sigma Alpha Epsilon Fraternity and serves on the board of directors for the Muscle Movement Foundation.
+Bill lives in Hockessin with his wife, Kelly, and their daughter, Shayne.

 Jim has been a resident of Newark for 45 years.
 He is a